UC Master Food Preservers

 The UC Master Food Preserver Program is an example of an effective partnership between the UC Division and passionate volunteers.
 In exchange for extensive training on home food preservation from the University, UC Master Food Preservers offer volunteer services and outreach to the general public in 16 California counties.
 Last year 332 active UC Master Food Preservers donated more than 20,505 volunteer hours throughout the state!

 University of California Master Food Preserver Mission Statement

 "To teach research-based practices of safe home food preservation to the residents of California."

-Content provided by the UC Master Food Preserver Program
+We are part of the statewide UC Master Food Preserver Program.

 Want to become a certified UCCE Master Food Preserver in Sacramento County?

 Want to teach our community how to safely preserve food at home?